-It’s important to understand that sometimes a breaker is designed to protect equipment and not for personal safety.
+It’s important to understand that sometimes a breaker is designed to protect electrical components and equipment, and not for personal safety.
 If the breaker is designed to protect you, it will be called an arc-fault circuit interrupter (AFCI) or ground-fault circuit interrupter (GFCI).

-Whether you’re working with the internal appliances of your electrical circuits or connecting your RV to external power outlets, you should first check to make sure it has an appropriate circuit interrupter for your safety.
+Whether you’re working with your internal appliances or connecting your recreational vehicle to an external power outlet, you should first check to make sure it has an appropriate electrical circuit interrupter for your safety.

 How Does RV Electricity Work?

-An RV most often draws power from its highly engineered “deep charge” battery.
+An RV will most often draw power from its highly engineered “deep charge” battery.
 These 12-volt batteries are designed to power a limited number of appliances overnight.
 The battery then recharges during the day as the vehicle’s alternator converts mechanical energy from the engine into usable electric energy.

 If the RV isn’t moving during the day, it’s usually connected to a campground pedestal, or “shore power.”
-These pedestals typically provide 220-volt, 50-amp electricity to quickly recharge the battery and even power many of the energy-intensive appliances inside, such as air conditioning.
+These pedestals typically provide 220-volt, 50-amp electricity to quickly recharge the battery and even power many of the energy-intensive appliances inside, such as air conditioning units.

 Without a background in electrical engineering, or training as an electrician, perhaps it’s difficult to understand the difference between these common electrical terms.
 A brief explanation might be helpful to describe what these terms mean.

 Voltage is also known as “electrical potential.”
-It describes the difference in electrical charge between two points, typically between a power source and the neutral ground charge.
+It describes the difference in electrical charge between two points, typically between a power source and the neutral ground charge or between battery terminals.
 A greater difference means a larger voltage, and this indicates a greater potential to drive the electrical current.

 Amps, which is short for “amperes,” is the unit that measures electric current.
 Electric current is the movement of electric charge, and this is what causes electrical appliances to work.

-Electric current is also what causes burns and muscle paralysis, which has led to the famous phrase, “Current Kills.”
-Because of this fact, electrical fuses, breakers, or circuit interrupters are designed to break the electric connection if too much current is passing through.
+Electric current is also what causes burns and muscle paralysis, which has led to the infamous phrase, “Current Kills.”
+Because of this fact, fuses, breakers, or circuit interrupters are designed to break the electric connection if too much current is passing through.

 Watts are the unit of electrical power.
-Electric power is calculated by multiplying voltage by current; or, more typically, current is calculated by dividing power by volts, since voltage is relatively constant and the appliance specifies the power requirements.
+Electric power is calculated by multiplying voltage by current.
+Or more typically, the current is calculated by dividing power by volts, since voltage is relatively constant and the appliance will specify the power requirements.

 Electrical Systems Within the RV

-The first key point to recognize when working with fifth wheels or motorhomes is that your RV runs on two different systems: an external power system and an internal power system.
+The first key point to recognize when working with fifth wheels or motorhomes is that it runs on two separate electrical systems: an external power system and an internal power system.

-When parked and plugged into shore power, whether, at home or a campsite, this external power is 120 volts AC power.
-When you’re camping, your RV runs off of your 12-volt DC system via the house battery.
+When parked and plugged into a shore power supply, whether at home or at a campsite, this external power is 120 volts AC power.
+When you’re camping off-grid, you will be running off of your DC 12-volt RV wiring via the house battery.

 120-Volt or 12-Volt?

-As we mentioned earlier, voltage is the electrical potential that motivates current.
-As you’d expect, a municipal connection to shore power provides a much stronger electrical current motivation.
-Your standard outlets at home, as well as shore power connections at a public campsite, both provide 120-volt electricity.
+As we mentioned earlier, voltage is the electrical potential that drives the current.
+As you’d expect, a municipal connection to shore power will provide a much stronger current.
+Standard outlets at home, as well as shore supply power connections at a public campsite, both provide 120-volt AC electricity.

 But, this is only true in the United States and North America.
-If you travel to South America or somehow get your RV to an overseas location such as Europe or Asia, you should know that most of the other countries in the world use 220-volt power outlets.
-If you’re planning any overseas camping, it’s advisable to rent an RV in that country.
+If you travel to South America or manage to get your RV to an overseas location such as Europe or Asia, you should know that most other countries in the world use 220-volt power outlets.
+If you’re planning any overseas camping, it’s advisable to rent a recreational vehicle in that country.

-Regardless of your location around the world, though, your house battery will typically be 12-volts dc power.
-The only exception you may encounter is when someone has wired an electrical system with two or more 6-volt batteries (golf cart batteries) in series.
+Regardless of your location internationally house batteries will typically be 12-volts dc power.
+The only exception you may encounter is when someone has wired a system with two or more 6-volt batteries (golf cart batteries) in series.

 AC or DC?

-Alternating current is only produced in power plants or generators, while solar panels produce direct current and store it in batteries.
-If you’re charging your RV battery from AC power, such as shore power, you’ll need a charger or converter (called a “rectifier”) to change this AC power to DC power.
+AC current is only produced in power plants or generators.
+A solar system with photovoltaic panels will produce DC which will be stored in batteries.
+If you’re charging your battery from an AC power source, such as shore power, you’ll need a charger or converter (called a “rectifier”) to change AC power to DC power.

-Typically most of your RV electrical systems will be designed to operate from either AC power or DC power, with power outlets dotted around the interior for your appliances.
-There are two exceptions; (1) the water pump and interior lighting systems will (typically) be powered by the 12-volt DC system, and (2) for specific high-load requirements such as your air conditioning system (the other “AC”—don’t get them confused!) will be hooked up to the 110 AC system .
+Typically, an RV electrical system design allows for operation using either AC power or DC power, with RV self-contained electrical outlets dotted around the interior for your appliances.
+However, there are two exceptions; (1) the water pump and interior lighting systems will (typically) be powered by the 12-volt DC system, and (2) for specific high-load requirements such as your air conditioning system (the other “AC”—don’t get them confused!) will be hooked up to the 110 AC system.

 30-Amp or 50-Amp?

-Depending on the power demands inside your RV, it might be either a 30-amp or 50-amp camper.
+Depending on the power demands inside your recreational vehicle, you might have either a 30-amp or 50-amp camper.

 Smaller RVs are usually 30-amp, and larger RVs may be 50-amp.
-You can quickly tell what kind of RV you have by the plug attachment – an RV 30 amp plug has three pins, while a 50 amp plug has four.
+You can quickly tell what kind you have by the RV plug attachment – a 30 amp camper plug has three pins, while 50 amp RV plugs have four.

 Plugging In at the Campground

-At some point, you’re sure to find yourself in front of one of these campground pedestals, also called a “shore power station.”
-If you’re looking at one for the first time, you might be confused about the different RV electrical outlets and switches.
-This section should help explain the pedestal and any other equipment.
+At some point, you’re sure to find yourself in front of a campground pedestal, also called a “shore power station.”
+If you’re looking at one for the first time, you might be confused about the different outlets and switches.
+This section should help explain the pedestal and any other electrical equipment.

-Campground shore power provides a variety of different current levels.
-To differentiate amps at the station, RV’s use various electrical outlets, these outlets may not fit your RV’s power plug, so you may need an adapter to plug in.
+Campground shore supply power provides a variety of different current levels.
+To differentiate amps at the station, RV’s use various outlets, these outlets may not fit the camper electrical plug, so you may need an adapter to plugin.

-The adapters are often referred to as “dog bone” connectors because the two heads on a short cable resemble a dog bone.
+An RV adapter plug is often referred to as a “dog bone” connector because the two heads on a short cable resemble a dog bone.

-Now, dogbone adapters are safe for use as long as you aren’t exceeding the amp draw of the outlet.
-For example, if your RV has a 50 amp plug, and you use a dogbone adapter to connect it to a 15 amp power source (this is what your house outlets provide), you’ll be safe as long as you don’t draw more than 15 amps with your RV.
+Dogbone adapters are safe for use as long as you aren’t exceeding the amp draw of the outlet.
+For example, if you have a 50 amp RV electrical plug, and you use a dogbone adapter to connect it to a 15 amp power source (this is what your house outlets provide), you’ll be safe as long as you don’t draw more than 15 amps.

-The power and current requirements for various RV appliances will be discussed later in this article.
+The power and current requirements for various common RV appliances will be discussed later in this article.

 Using Surge Protectors

-One of the most significant risks associated with RV power systems (other than shocking yourself) is that when you’re out in nature, there is a greater possibility of damage caused by lightning strikes.
-A lightning strike near a campsite can cause brief and powerful power surges that can damage or destroy your power system entirely.
+One of the most significant risks associated with RV power systems hooked up to shore power (other than shocking yourself) is that when you’re out in nature, there is the possibility of power surges.
+A surge may be due to issues in the grid, damage to the shore power equipment or even lightning strikes nearby.
+These can damage your RV electrical wiring system or even destroy your power system entirely.
 For this reason, surge protection is vital.